Shubhamxshah/Notes/YDKJs/01_up_and_going.md

-1. Hoisting in javascript is behavior where var and function declarations are moved to the top of the scope (either global scope or functiona; sscope) before the code is executed.
+1. Hoisting in javascript is behavior where var and function declarations are moved to the top of the scope (either global scope or functions scope respectively;) before the code is executed.
 2. Closure: you can think of closure as a way to 'remember' and continue to access a function's scope (its variables) even once the function has finished running.
    Consider: